aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D6

+Finished user stories for functionality purposes in Survey Form (excluding validation).
+Will dive into styling and validation tomorrow.

 ### R1D5

 Created form and form elements.
 Learned about different form elements, attributes, and correct syntax for building quality forms in HTML5.